 By this time, tears had welled up her eyes, so she had a long hot water bath and washed away the agony.

 It was a Saturday evening; Radha and Shankar were having a silent dinner when the doorbell rang.
 Of course he wouldn’t open the door.
-Of course he’d think that he’s the on with higher stature.
+Of course the woman of the house should always be the one to abandon her meal.

 Radha left her seat, opened the door, went out and didn’t come back for a long long time.
 But when she did, she came with bloodshot eyes and a nuance of madness in them.
 With her was a young girl, probably in her twenties, looking slightly afraid.